Community Governance Review

 Overview

 A Community Governance Review is a process which provides an opportunity to review, create and make changes to governance arrangements for town and parish councils and parish areas.
+We carried out a Community Governance Review of all existing parishes between March and May 2025.
+73 responses were received.

 Notice of Community Governance Review